Gosforth Academy: Facility list

 The school also has facilities for young people with visual impairment.

 The two libraries are the Cousins Library, a new library which opened on 8 September 2008 a library for years 9, 10 and 11, and the Old Library, known as the Learning Resource Centre or LRC for sixth form.

-The school is able to teach many languages; their mainstream teaching for Modern European languages is concentrated in French, German, Italian and Spanish.
+The school is able to teach many languages; their mainstream teaching for Modern European languages is concentrated in French, German, Italian and Spanish, and also offer Mandarin as a GCSE or A-Level subject.

 Computer facilities

 There are over 50 computers in total in the libraries and 12 dedicated computer rooms.
-Most of the classrooms have interactive whiteboards (most of which are Promethean ACTIVboards).
+Most of the classrooms have interactive whiteboards.
 A combination of wired and wireless networks allowing teachers to use their laptops anywhere.

 The register in the school is taken via computer, using a Student information system, called SIMS.net, which uses the main PC system.
 The school also utilises a Virtual learning environment, under the Frog platform.

 In the past the school had used a Bromcom hand-held student information system for taking register and had computer workstations provided by Elonex Systems.